 Comment Action Planning a.
 Staircases Staircases are wide and always kept clean and clear ensuring no obstacles.
 Staircases are well lit and have handrails.
 Wheelchair access is possible to most areas of the school.
+A keep left on stairs system was introduced in Spring 2025.
 None x b.
 Corridors Ivor Place - Wheelchair access, on the ground floor, is restricted by heavy closed doors.
 IP - Door guard and free door have been installed to some doors.
 Ongoing replacement programme for the rest.
 2024 Linhope - Corridors are wide and clear of any obstacles.
 No planned action.